confronting the CGI enhanced blockbuster beast

-Curiously, as the film saw Lang show off his ability to transform from Ant-Man to Giant Man aka Goliath when he fought on the side of the implicitly American film artist linked superheroes against the implicitly Canadian film artist linked superheroes at the end of the film, the Russo Brothers implicitly held out their hope that Kelly would return to prominence with another hit film.
-As long as Kelly was not cut down by an insightful review of that film by the poor ol’ Gardevil, as the creative quick thinking of the allusive and implicitly Gardevil linked Peter ‘Spider-Man’ Parker-played by Tom Holland-brought Giant Man/Goliath down to size in that memorable super rumble at the Berlin airport.
+Curiously, as the film saw Lang-played again by Rudd-show off his ability to transform from Ant-Man to Giant Man when he fought at the end of the film on the side of the implicitly American film artist linked superheroes who were inspired by the implicitly Clint Eastwood linked Steve ‘Captain America’ Rogers-played by Chris Evans-against the implicitly Canadian film artist linked superheroes who were inspired by the implicitly Jason Reitman linked Tony ‘Iron Man’ Stark-played by Robert Downey, jr.-the Russo Brothers implicitly held out their hope that Kelly would return to prominence with another hit film.
+As long as Kelly was not cut down by an insightful review of that film by the poor ol’ Gardevil, as the creative quick thinking of the allusive and implicitly Gardevil linked Peter ‘Spider-Man’ Parker-played by Tom Holland-brought Giant Man down to size in that memorable super rumble at the Berlin airport.

 ‘Quantum entanglement, Scott.’

 Curiously, the film saw Ant-Man team up with Dr. Pym and Van Dyne’s winged will o’ the Wasp to battle the implicitly Meghan Markle linked Ava ‘Ghost’ Starr-played by Hannah John-Kamen-a supervillain whose molecular disequilibrium problem caused her to constantly flicker uncertainly in and out of existence was an implicitly wry comment on how Markle was now uncertain whether she was an American ‘commoner’ or British ‘nobility’ in her new role as wife of Prince Harry.
-Just as curiously, when they were frantically trying to come to grips with the elusive and allusive Ghost, Ant-Man also teamed up with Dr. Pym and the Wasp to free Henry’s implicitly Deborah Landis linked wife, Janet Van Dyne, the original Wasp-played by Michelle Pfeiffer-from the Twilight Zone evoking quantum realm in a ‘Little Girl Lost’ and POLTERGEIST evoking quest.
+Just as curiously, while they were frantically trying to come to grips with the elusive and allusive Ghost, Ant-Man also teamed up with Dr. Pym and the Wasp to free Henry’s implicitly Deborah Landis linked wife, Janet Van Dyne, the original Wasp-played by Michelle Pfeiffer-from the Twilight Zone evoking quantum realm in a ‘Little Girl Lost’ and POLTERGEIST evoking quest.